simoc/lox1/README.md

 and the additional C++ classes `StringLiteral`, `DoubleLiteral`, `BooleanLiteral` and `NilLiteral` have been created.

+As garbage collection is not available in C++, `std::shared_ptr` is used to ensure that memory used by the interpreter is freed after use.

 ## Compiling

 Build the interpreter using the `Makefile` and `gcc` with the command: